Back to all posts

 Estadio Azteca World Cup 2026: Best CDMX Neighborhoods and Transport Tradeoffs

-Where to stay in Mexico City for World Cup 2026 matches at Estadio Azteca: compare stadium-area convenience with Roma Norte, Condesa, Narvarte, Polanco, and Reforma for match-day routes, daily life, late returns, cost, and longer stays.
+Where to stay in Mexico City for World Cup 2026 matches at Estadio Azteca, also listed as Mexico City Stadium, Estadio Ciudad de Mexico, and Estadio Banorte: compare stadium-area convenience with Roma Norte, Condesa, Narvarte, Polanco, Reforma, Metro, Tren Ligero, Metrobus, daily life, late returns, cost, and longer stays.

 Travelers planning a route to Estadio Azteca from a south-side Mexico City transit stop before a World Cup match.